Thought-O-Nator/Thought-O-Nator/README.md

 # Thought-O-Nator
-A python application to generate thoght experiments.
+A python application to generate thought experiments.